-B. take appropriate action is taken.
+- A. identify and evaluate; and - B. take appropriate action.

 Subp.
 5. Treatment plan approval.
-Before a patient receives the first treatment, the
+Before a patient receives the first treatment, the treatment plan must be approved and signed by an authorized physician and:

-- A. a qualified medical physicist; or - B. a certified medical dosimetrist who is certified by the Medical Dosimetrist
+A. a qualified medical physicist; or

+B. a certified medical dosimetrist who is certified by the Medical Dosimetrist